eduardokota/eduardokota.github.io/README.md

 + Web books are better than epub or pdf.

 [Coffeescript](http://coffeescript.org/) syntax evolved from [Python](https://www.python.org/).
-[Python](https://www.python.org/) is favorite in West academy due to excellent science libraries.
-Unpopular in Asia because have poor support for asian languages.
+[Python](https://www.python.org/) is favorite in West academy due to excellent science libraries and simplicity, however is unpopular in Asia because have poor support for asian languages.